 |Stage 6 Mueller Hut to the Nuernburger Hut via the Wilder Freiger|

 |Stage 7 Nuernburger Hut to Ranalt, Neustift and Innsbruck|

 The Stubai Alps are situated southwest of the old Austrian city of Innsbruck, in the province of the Tyrol.
 The area has no access difficulties and is easily reached by local bus service from Innsbruck in about one hour.

-This guidebook concentrates on two tours from the Stubaital valley, the Stubai Rucksack Route and Round Tour (known in German as the Stubai Hoehen Weg) and the Stubai Glacier Tour or Gletscher Tour.
+This guidebook concentrates on two tours from the Stubaital valley, the Stubai Rucksack Route and Round Tour (sometimes erroneously known in German as the Stubai Hoehen Weg, which is strictly speaking the name of the Glacier Tour) and the Stubai Glacier Tour or Gletscher Tour.

 Each tour comprises a multi day hut-to-hut tour with a comprehensive route description for each day, along with information about the huts and recommended climbs and excursions that may be undertaken en route.
 This guidebook has been written to provide as much flexibility as possible.
-On the Rucksack Route tour you will not require more than the ubiquitous rucksack and a pair of boots, while on the Glacier Tour you will require mountaineering paraphernalia.
+On the Rucksack Route tour you will not require more than the ubiquitous rucksack and a pair of boots (unless you are tackling the optional ascents, see Kit List), while on the Glacier Tour you will require mountaineering paraphernalia.
 Both are great options to fill a two week holiday.